wp-plugins/lexicographer/readme.txt

 1. Download and unzip Lexicographer
 1. Upload the `lexicographer` directory to the `/wp-content/plugins` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+== Support ==

+If you have questions or suggestions, contact me at poststelle ät texttheater döt net.

 == Changelog ==